AnarkhY/Cloud-Computing-Basics-Cloud-101-/README.md

-# Cloud-Computing-Basics-Cloud-101-
+# Important

-This repository contains answers to all the quizzes in the coursera course on Cloud Computing Basic offered by Learn Quest
+This repository has been created for academic use but feel free to use it.
+The questions in the quizzes are very easy so please try to answer them yourself before looking at the answers.